Approach for a Subset of Substances Prioritized during Categorization That Have Already Been Addressed

 “Mercury and its compounds” are listed as item 8 of the List of Toxic Substances in Schedule 1 of CEPA 1999.
 Environment Canada and Health Canada published a Risk Management Strategy for Mercury (RMS) in October 2010, covering all forms of mercury.
 The listing on Schedule 1 was modified in 2012, from “Mercury” to “Mercury and its compounds”.

 The 26 substances listed in Table 7 are identified as mercury or mercury compounds and are all covered under the Schedule 1 listing.
 There is also a clear association between these 26 substances, the Schedule 1 listing and the associated risk management actions.
-As such, it is proposed that these 26 mercury compounds do not require further risk assessment at this time.
+As such, these 26 mercury compounds do not require further risk assessment at this time.

 |54-64-8||Mercurate(1-), ethyl[2-mercaptobenzoato(2-)-O,S]-, sodium|

 |138-85-2||Mercurate(1-), (4-carboxylatophenyl)hydroxy-, sodium|

 |1600-27-7||Acetic acid, mercury(2++) salt|

 |7789-47-1||Mercury bromide (HgBr2)|